CAN YOU SHOWER WITH 18K GOLD-PLATED JEWELRY?

 - Your jewels will get dull and less bright due to the residue your soap leaves behind.
 Even though diamonds are resilient, wearing diamond stud earrings or a ring while taking a shower is not smart.
 On diamonds, soaps, oils, and lotions frequently leave a coating that reduces the brilliance.
 You won't impact the integrity of the diamond, but you'll need to have your gemstone jewelry deep-cleaned, which is time-consuming and raises the possibility that a stone could become loose in the future.

-- We frequently advise using warm water and a small amount of mild dish soap to clean jewelry.
+- We frequently advise using warm water and a small amount of mild dish soap to clean 18k gold-plated jewelry.
 However, prolonged contact with water, especially hot water, might diminish your jewelry's shine.

 - When gold reaches extremely high temperatures, the metal becomes softer.
-Thus, hot water can cause your gold to soften.
+Thus, hot water can cause your 18k gold to soften.
 As you may know already, soft gold is not ideal for jewelry use because it is more prone to bending and scratching.
 Soft gold cannot hold its shape as well as hard metal, so the shape of your piece may become unattractively warped over time.
-Likewise, soft gold is easier to scratch than harder metal.
-So, if you plan on showering with 18k gold-plated jewelry on a regular basis, then be prepared for more dents and scratches.

 - The steam from a shower can also cause the settings on your 18k gold-plated jewelry to loosen by softening the metal.
 Remember, soft metal is not good for holding gemstones.
 Loose settings may cause loss, or a damaged stone.
 Your stone may fall on a hard surface and chip, if you are lucky, or will fall down the drain to be inevitably lost forever.